 The formula you use will depend on which conversion goal you are trying to measure.
 You can also use a conversion calculator – there are several available online.

-What is considered a ‘good’ conversion rate will depend on the industry you’re in.
-You can see some of the most recent stats from Unbounce’s 2021 Conversion Benchmark Report below.
+What is considered a ‘good’ conversion rate will depend on your industry.
+Below are some of the most recent stats from Unbounce’s 2021 Conversion Benchmark Report.

-In order to properly track your conversion rate and various micro-conversions, you should make sure that you have Goals set up in Google Analytics.
+In order to properly track your conversion rate and various micro-conversions, you should ensure that you have Goals set up in Google Analytics.

 How can I improve my conversion rate?